Letter from the 2021 Council Chair

-In 2020, the Council was composed of 17 industry members and five self-regulatory organization (SRO) members, as well as SEC, NASAA and SRO liaisons to the Council.
-Industry members generally serve four-year terms and the Council meets quarterly.
+In 2021, the Council was composed of 16 industry members and six self-regulatory organization (SRO) members, as well as SEC, NASAA and SRO liaisons to the Council.
+Industry members generally serve four-year terms, and the Council meets quarterly.

 The Council has specific advisory and consultative responsibilities to the CE Program.
 These are: